Dante-Capobianco/ai-text-moderator/README.md

 # Social Media Multi-Label Text Classification Transformer
-As CapoDev’s founder, I am pursuing a reimagined social platform.
+As CapoDev’s founder, I am planning on pursuing a reimagined social platform later in our app development timeline.
 Content moderation is a cornerstone for online security across the Internet, yet it can be challenging for an environment with both youth and adults to keep youth safe from cyberbullies.
 In fact, over 60% of youth are victims of harmful online interactions.
 My goal is to offer a large-scale solution to strict moderation with special focus on supporting youth.

 Through a transformer encoder architecture with innovative features, I have developed a Python model that identifies if short/long-form text is spam, toxic, threat, insult, identity hate, obscene, and/or neutral.
 With ~3.4 million data points from 3 credible datasets and ~97.6% accuracy on test/validation data, this offers a revolutionary, speedy way to automate content review.